apallavicini/PLANiTS/README.md

 ## Repository content

-"DATASET_Viridiplantae.tar.gz" contains the complete dataset (named TOTAL) and its de-replicated versions (99%, 97%, 95% and 90% identity) in .fasta format, each sequence is provided with taxonomy within the header.
+"DATASET_Viridiplantae.tar.gz" contains the complete dataset (named TOTAL) and its clustered versions (99%, 97%, 95% and 90% identity) in .fasta format, each sequence is provided with taxonomy within the header.
 Sequences are identified by GeneBank accession number.

 "SEQ_Viridiplantae.tar.gz" and "TAXONOMY_Viridiplantae.tar.gz" archives contain the same datasets in QIIME format, which requires sequences and related taxonomy in two separate files.